dezem/SAK/SAK_64bit/liesmich_readme.txt

 - Update XCI with game update
 - Convert XCI to NSP
 - Compress XCI to XCZ
+- Decompress XCZ to XCI
 - Extract Firmware from XCI
 - Patch NSP
 - Split / merge NSP
 - Convert NSP to XCI
 - Compress NSP to NSZ
+- Decompress NSZ to NSP
 - Extracting Switch savegames which you have copied from your User partition
 - Format the SD card in FAT32